-The modelling results for the growth scenarios are such that the breaches of 1% of the critical loads are so low that, having regard for the wider context, they are considered to be a minor retardation low enough to be ruled out from adverse effects.
+The modelling results for the growth scenarios are such that the breaches of 1% of the critical loads are so low that, having regard for the wider context, they are considered to be a minor retardation low enough to rule out adverse effects on integrity, as a result of the development within Mid Sussex and neighbouring authorities.
 This conclusion is drawn with consideration of the beneficial influence of a number of factors set out within the appropriate assessment, and with reference to relevant evidence, case law and expert opinion, including advice sought from Natural England.